ilifu/ilifu_user_docs/docs/getting_started/best_practices.md

 ## Do not leave files in your /scratch folder

-The `/scratch` mount is used for data processing.
-Files should only be in your `/scratch/users` folder while you are processing data.
-Once you have finished processing data on the `/scratch` mount, please remove files that you do not need, and move files that you wish to keep to your relevant project folder.
+The scratch mounts are used for data processing.
+Files should only be in your `/scratch3/users` folder while you are processing data.
+Once you have finished processing data on the `/scratch3` mount, please remove files that you do not need, and move files that you wish to keep to your relevant project folder.

 ## Identify the approriate resources that are required for your job